DanielePalaia/checkmk/README.md

 * RabbitMQ: https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq

-While the first one is the suggested one to use from the RabbitMQ team (as it is using the official RabbitMQ cluster operator), I'll choose the second one as it more simple to install as it develop directly the RabbitMQ service without using the operator so there are not two components to manage.
+While the first one is the suggested one to use from the RabbitMQ team (as it is using the official RabbitMQ cluster operator), I'll choose the second one as it more simple to install as it deployes directly the RabbitMQ service without using the operator so there are not two different components to manage by the terraform script

 ## Terraform script

 The terraform script is composed by different files:

+* variables.tf: where there are some parameters we can modify to install the RabbitMQ clusters on a K8s cluster like the image, the repo, the name of the chart ecc ecc...
+* providers.tf: the terraform providers mainly for helm
+* main.tf: The main script which is installing the RabbitMQ cluster in the K8s clusters

+## Limitations

+I would have liked to make the script more extensible, like write the names of the K8s clusters as well as associate them with some RabbitMQ properties (username, password, ports to use ecc ecc...) in a configuration file and allow the script to loop over the K8s scripts and do  the installation based on the RabbitMQ configurations
+But because I don't know well Terraform or I hit some limitations I was taking too much time on this implementation and to be on the 3hours frame I decided to leave it for the moment.

+## How to test

+on variables.tf we can override some parameteres (for example the namespace of the K8s cluster where the installation will take place like rabbitmq)

-* variables.tf: where there are
+on providers.tf there are the two helm provideres:

+'''
+provider "helm" {
+  alias = "cluster_1"
+  kubernetes {
+    config_path    = "~/.kube/config"
+    config_context = "kind-rabbitmq-1"
+  }
+}

+provider "helm" {
+  alias = "cluster_2"
+  kubernetes {
+    config_path    = "~/.kube/config"
+    config_context = "kind-rabbitmq-2"
+  }
+}
+'''
+you need to modify the config_name specified in your ~/.kube/config

+then you can:

+'''
+terraform init
+terraform plan
+terraform apply
+'''

+you can connect to a cluster and see if everything is up and running:

+'''
+kubectl get all -n rabbitmq
+'''

+## Extension
+As every project if useful to have github action that on every PR and push on main run a deployment (for example on a kind cluster created inside a github vm) to validate for modifications.